Peter-32/JavaScript-Quiz-Application/README.md

-JavaScript-Quiz-Application
+Quiz-Application
 =============================

-JavaScript-Quiz-Application is a quiz game that can be easily updated with new questions and new pictures.
+Quiz-Application is a quiz game that can be easily updated with new questions and new pictures.

 The questions come from the well known game show "Who wants to be a Millionaire", but feel free to update the existing questions or add new ones.